Meeting Room Policy

 - The Tinker Youth Program Room is available from one hour after the library opens until one hour prior to closing.

 - All other meeting rooms are available from the time the library opens until 15 minutes prior to closing.

 Fees and Monetary Costs

-- Any damages to clean up and restore the room to its previous condition will be billed to the organization.
+- Any damages to clean up and restore the room to its previous condition will be billed to the contact individual or organization.

 - Commercial and for-profit groups will be charged $25 per hour for room use.
 Reservations will not be accepted for less than one (1) hour.